musicians-of-manoa/musicians-of-manoa.github.io/index.md

   </div>

 <h3>Milestone 2</h3>
   <p>The goal of Milestone 2 is to connect as many mockup pages as possible to a PostgreSQL database.
 For forms, this involves ensuring that form data is correctly stored in the Prisma schema tables.
-For edit forms, this requires verifying that they can retrieve previously entered data and allow modifications as needed.<p>
+For edit forms, this requires verifying that they can retrieve previously entered data and allow modifications as needed.</p>
+  <p>The pages currently connected to the database include the Jam Search(read), Jam Creation(write), Edit Jam(read and write), and Edit Goals(read) pages.</p>
   <p>Milestone 2 was managed using <a href="https://github.com/orgs/musicians-of-manoa/projects/3">Musicians of Manoa Project Board M2</a></p>
   <div style="display: flex; justify-content: space-around;">
     <img src="/img/M2Board.png" alt="M2 Project Board">